ccxt/ccxt/wiki/Manual.md

 $loop = \React\EventLoop\Factory::create();
 $kernel = \Recoil\React\ReactKernel::create($loop);
 $kernel->execute(function() use ($loop, $kernel) {
-    $poloniex = new \ccxt_async\poloniex($loop, $kernel);
+    $poloniex = new \ccxt_async\poloniex(array('loop' => $loop, 'kernel' => $kernel));
     $result = yield $poloniex->fetch_ticker('ETH/BTC');
     var_dump($result);
 }, $loop);
 $kernel->run();
 ```

 See further examples in the `examples/php` directory; look for files ending in `-async.php`.
 Also, make sure you have installed the required dependencies using `composer require recoil/recoil clue/buzz-react react/event-loop recoil/react`.
 Lastly, [this article](https://sergeyzhuk.me/2018/10/26/from-promise-to-coroutines/) provides a good introduction to the methods used here.
+While syntactically the change is simple (i.e., just using a 'yield' keyword before relevant methods), concurrency has significant implications for the overall design of your code.

 ## Returned JSON Objects